Froot-NetSys/NetMigrate/experiment_steps/NetMigrate.md

 Note: for Figure 7 in the paper, we run NetMigrate-long policy with limited CPU in the source Redis.

 ## Run NetMigrate with different migration policies
 NetMigrate can be configured to different migration finish time.

-Currently, we can do this by setting the client query serving threshold (requests per 1000 milliseconds per thread) in the source server agent code: [SRC_THRESHOLD_CLIENT](https://github.com/Froot-NetSys/NetMigrate/blob/main/cpp/server/NetMigrate/src/include/MigrationManager.h#L43) and recompile the NetMigrate server agent (in source server, netx7):
+Currently, we can do this by setting the client query serving threshold (SRC_THRESHOLD_CLIENT requests per 1000 milliseconds per thread) in the source server agent code: [SRC_THRESHOLD_CLIENT](https://github.com/Froot-NetSys/NetMigrate/blob/main/cpp/server/NetMigrate/src/include/MigrationManager.h#L43) and recompile the NetMigrate server agent (in source server, netx7):
 ```
 cd $NetMigrate/cpp/server/NetMigrate/build
 make clean && make
 ```

+SRC_THRESHOLD_CLIENT can be set as 30000 or more for NetMigrate-long, ~14000 for NetMigrate-medium, and ~9000 for NetMigrate-short for Figure 4~6, (d), (e).